-This is a continuation of the French 9 Program.
+This is a continuation of the French 9 program.
 Students will learn to speak about their personal experiences using common language structures.
 Through role-playing, real-life application and stories, students will become more competent with the recurring themes in this program and will continue to develop their ability to communicate in the target language and improve their comprehension.
 Students will also learn about Francophone Canadians and their contributions to society as part of la francophonie.
 RECOMMENDED: French 9

-FRENCH 10 HONOURS See page 60 MFR--10H
+FRENCH 10 HONOURS MFR-10H